 Hida-Takayama is nicknamed ‘Little Kyoto’ for its abundance of shrines, temples and picturesque 18th-century buildings.
 Pleasantly isolated by the surrounding Hida Mountains, the town oozes old-fashioned Japanese charm.
 These towering mountains overlook a scene of riverside markets, traditional shops, and Japanese-style inns.
 San-machi Suji street is the heart of the city’s historic district, lined with old, dark wood buildings entered through blue noren curtains.
 The narrow streets are bordered by small canals of running water, often still used—as in centuries past—for washing clothes and removing winter snow.
-The town is known for its excellent sake, with breweries designated by large cedar balls hanging from their entrances.
+The town is known for its excellent sake, with breweries being distinguished by large cedar balls hanging from their entrances.

-When Japan’s northernmost prefecture, Hokkaido, was colonized in the late 19th-century, little Otaru became an important fishing port and later the terminal station of Hokkaido’s first railway line.
+When Japan’s northernmost prefecture, Hokkaido, was colonized in the late 19th-century, little Otaru became an important fishing port.
+Later, the terminal station of Hokkaido’s first railway line was built here.
 The town’s quaint canal is lined with old warehouses and, along with the rest of the prefecture, it’s one of the most famous places in Japan to enjoy fresh seafood.
 Although the canal area can get crowded with Japanese tourists, you’ll find quieter neighborhoods dotted with stately herring mansions towards the center of town.
 The town is particularly beautiful during the Otaru Snow Gleaming Festival in February, when the canal is lined with glowing snow lanterns.

 With a history as Japan’s first permanent capital and home to eight UNESCO World Heritage Sites, Nara is one of the country’s most culturally rich towns.
 Although Nara only served as Japan’s capital for around 70 years, it was during those years that the country’s art, literature, and culture developed into the traditions still associated with Japan today.
 Located less than an hour away from Kyoto and Osaka, Nara is wonderfully compact town, with most of its historic attractions found in pretty Nara Park.
 Aside from temples, the park is known for its population of inquisitive, free-roaming deer.
 The most impressive feature is Todaiji Temple, an enormous wooden building that houses one of Japan’s largest bronze statues of Buddha.

 Magome is a post town in the Kiso Valley, which once served as an important stop-over point for Edo-period travelers making the long journey between Tokyo and Kyoto along the Nakasendo Trail.
-The town’s main street is closed to vehicular traffic, a wide stone walkway lined with beautifully restored old buildings.
-Aside from admiring pretty architecture, the main reason to visit Magome is to hike the Magome-Tsumago Trail, a 5-mile section of the Nakasendo Trail.
-This pleasant trail winds through forests and farmland and passes waterfalls, before ending in the equally-lovely town of Tsumago.
+The town’s main street, a wide stone walkway lined with beautifully restored old buildings, is closed to vehicular traffic.
+Aside from admiring pretty architecture, the main reason to visit Magome is to hike the Magome-Tsumago Trail, a five-mile section of the Nakasendo Trail.
+This pleasant trail winds through forests and farmland and passes waterfalls, before ending in the equally lovely town of Tsumago.
 The trail is well-marked in English and a bus travels between the two villages for those who don’t feel like walking back to Magome after completing the hike.

-After Kyoto, Kanazawa was the second-largest city to be spared bombing raids during World War II and as a result many parts of its old town remain intact today.
-Its narrow streets run through old samurai and geisha districts, passing Edo-period canals, beautiful temples, and modern museums.
+Kanazawa was one of the largest cities in Japan to be spared bombing raids during World War II and, as a result, many parts of its old town remain intact today.
+Kanazawa’s narrow streets run through old samurai and geisha districts, passing Edo-period canals, beautiful temples, and modern museums.
 The city is perhaps best known as the home of 17th-century Kenrokuen Garden, which is widely considered to be one of the most stunning gardens in the country.
 Despite its many historic attractions, Kanazawa isn’t stuck in the past—it’s a vibrant, modern town that also offers excellent shopping and dining.

-Located less than 100 kilometers away from Tokyo, Hakone can be an excellent change of pace from the city.
+Located less than 100 kilometers (62 miles) away from Tokyo, Hakone can be an excellent change of pace from the capital.
 Part of the Fuji-Hakone-Izu National Park, Hakone offers a spectacular landscape of mountains, lakes, and hiking trails.
-The highlight is Ashino-ko, a lake with fantastic views of nearby Mount Fuji with the torii gate of the Hakone-jinja rising from the water to create the perfect Japanese scene.
+The highlight is Ashino-ko, a lake with fantastic views of nearby Mount Fuji and the torii gate of the Hakone-jinja, which rises from the water to create the perfect Japanese scene.
 The town is also known for its excellent onsen (hot springs), traditional Japanese inns and art museums.
 Although Hakone can be visited as a day trip from Tokyo, it’s worth spending the night.